Warring States Papers

 Please consult with the Editors before submitting manuscripts

 Subject Range.
 Classical China (Spring and Autumn, Warring States), and the Empire up to Han Wu-di.
-Limited space is available for studies of philological or historical problems in ancient India or Greece, and especially in New Testament, or of methodology as such.
-Our special focus is the process of text formation, and the benefit to history when the source texts have been properly understood.
+Limited space is available for studies of philological or historical problems in ancient India or Greece, and especially in New Testament.
+Methodology as such is a constant emphasis in both the Project journals, as is the process of text formation, and the benefit to history when the source texts for history have been properly understood.

 Language, Ambience, and Methodology [the tools]

 Texts [application of the tools to text problems]

 Historical Studies [use of the texts in recovering history]

 There is a preference for placing last in each volume a study of influence across cultures, or of patterns repeating between cultures.

 No book reviews, letters to the editor, announcements, thesis abstracts, memorial minutes, bibliographies, or surveys of current scholarship.
 For all these, there are other and better established outlets.